-Bead Reamers make the holes in your beads the size you need
+Bead Reamers make the hole in your beads - the size your need

 What size is this?
 Know what you're working with!

-Wire and bead gauges help when the package and the supplies have found different ways!
+Wire and bead gauges help when the package and supplies have found taken different paths.

 Looking for some project ideas for all of these great tools?
 Check out our jewelry projects on Create Whimsy.